DataDog/integrations-core/teamcity/README.md

    logs_enabled: true
    ```

-4. Add the following configuration block to your `teamcity.d/conf.yaml` file.
+4. Uncomment the following configuration block in your `teamcity.d/conf.yaml` file.
 Change the `path` parameter value based on your environment.
 See the [sample teamcity.d/conf.yaml][5] for all available configuration options.

    ```yaml
    logs: